-In an older home, it’s not uncommon to see condensation in between the glass on some of the windows.
-So I wondered if I could perform double pane foggy window repair myself.
+In an older home, it’s not uncommon to see condensation in between the 2 panes of glass on some of the windows.
+New windows are expensive, so I wondered if it was possible to DIY double pane foggy window repair.

 Double pane foggy window repair can be done by drilling 2 small holes on the outside pane of glass.
 As the sun hits the window, the trapped moisture & condensation get released.
 Then glue small plastic tubes in the holes to prevent further moisture from getting into the window.

 But that’s just a quick rundown of the process.
 So in this post, we’re diving in deep into glass window leaks and repairs.